-PROJECT TRUCTURE MATERIAL TO REMAIN PERMANENT MEASURES TO REDUCE WATER QUALITY IMPACTS FIGURES Copco Village • Residential houses Asphalt roadway Complete structures Asphalt These structures, if not entirely removed, will be transferred to the State of California for active usage and maintenance.
-The asphalt roadway will remain in place.
-Figure A-8 Diversion Dam • Diversion dam Concrete and embedded steel The diversion dam will be removed to approximately El.
+; PROJECT STRUCTURE MATERIAL TO REMAIN PERMANENT MEASURES TO REDUCE WATER QUALITY IMPACTS FIGURES Copco Village • Residential houses Asphalt roadway • Complete structures Asphalt The removal of these structures is subject to consultation with the State of California as the successor landowner.
+If not removed, these structures will be transferred to the State of California for active usage and maintenance.
+If removed, portions of the foundations and decommissioned buried utilities will be left in place and the surrounding ground will be graded to cover the remaining foundations and promote down-slope drainage.
+The Renewal Corporation may add a limited soil topping and may plant native vegetation, subject to consultation with the State of California.
+Figure A-8 Diversion Dam • Diversion dam • Concrete and embedded steel The diversion dam will be removed to approximately El.
 2453.5 ft. to be flush with the remaining bedrock.
 Remaining concrete will be covered with a minimum of 3.5 ft of Type E7b and E7c Erosion Protection.
-Figure A-9 Wood Stave Penstock • Wood stave penstock and conveyance tunnels Concrete footings Conveyance tunnels The wood-stave penstock between Copco No. 2 dam and powerhouse will be deconstructed and the timber planks will be removed.
+Figure A-9 Wood Stave Penstock • Wood stave penstock and conveyance tunnels • Concrete footings Conveyance tunnels The wood-stave penstock between Copco No. 2 dam and powerhouse will be deconstructed and the timber planks will be removed.
 The concrete footings will be buried in place by a minimum of 2 ft of Type E9 General Fill, and the slope will be graded to 0.5%.
 The tunnel portals connecting to the wood-stave penstock will be plugged by backfilling with Type E9 General Fill.
 A drain will be installed in the upstream conveyance tunnel (tunnel #1) by placing a non-woven geotextile wrapped drain in the bottom of the tunnel prior to backfilling, which will allow tunnel seepage without eroding the backfill material.
 The final grading of the tunnel portals will be 2.5H:1V.
 A Type I drainage swale will be installed at each tunnel portal and in two locations along the former penstock span, each leading to an energy dissipater.
-The disturbed area will undergo Final Stabilization.
+The disturbed area will undergo final stabilization as specified in Section 2.2.1 of this plan.
 Figures A-10

 ; PROJECT STRUCTURE MATERIAL TO REMAIN PERMANENT MEASURES TO REDUCE WATER QUALITY IMPACTS FIGURES Powerhouse Penstock Surge Tank • Powerhouse penstock surge tank • Below ground steel surge tank Steel plate barricades The surge vent will be barricaded with 8 ft x 8 ft steel plates to prevent human access and water ingress.
 Figure A-11 Overflow Spillway • Overflow spillway • Steel plate barricades Concrete spillway The overflow spillway tunnel will be barricaded with steel plates cut to fit the opening and all remaining openings larger than 6" will be filled with grout or a concrete curb.
 The concrete spillway will remain in place.
-Figure A-12 Powerhouse Penstock • Powerhouse penstock • Concrete anchor blocks All remaining concrete will be covered by a minimum of 2 ft of Type E9 General Fill.
+Figure A-12 Powerhouse Penstock Powerhouse Penstock • Powerhouse penstock • Concrete anchor blocks All remaining concrete will be covered by a minimum of 2 ft of Type E9 General Fill.
 The outlet of the conveyance tunnel (discussed above) will be backfilled with Type E9 General Fill and covered with gravel mulch which is comprised of the courser limit of Type E4 Select Fill and washed of fines to qualify as a non-vegetative stabilization method allowing seepage through the barrier without eroding the backfill.
 The area will be graded to 2.5H:1V, and Type I drainage swales will be constructed along the penstock area parallel to the slope and along the uphill side of the disturbed area perpendicular to the slope.
-All disturbed areas will undergo Final Stabilization.
+All disturbed areas will undergo final stabilization as specified in Section 2.2.1 of this plan.
 Figure A-13